ruby/www.ruby-lang.org/en/documentation/quickstart/2/index.md

 => nil
 {% endhighlight %}

 The new keyword here is `class`.
 This defines a new class called Greeter and a bunch of methods for that class.
 Also notice `@name`.
 This is an instance variable, and is available to all the methods of the class.
-As you can see it&#8217;s used by `say_hi` and `say_bye`.
+As you can see it’s used by `say_hi` and `say_bye`.

 So how do we get this Greeter class set in motion?
 [Create an object.](../3/)